Publications

 Care as a Radical Act Think-piece in response to my role as COVID-19 Writer-in-Residence at Heart of Glass.

 Power Up.
 Think-piece for Creative People and Places, Arts Council England – unearthing and unpicking some of the complexities and challenges of sharing power within collaborative arts practice.
-And follow up piece.
-Sharing Power from Participation to Collaboration.

 Participatory Arts and Community Development: Taking Part.
 Ch.
 8. Community Research for Community Development.
 Edited Marjorie Mayo, Zoraida Mendiwelso-Bendek, Carol Packham.